 On the other hand, Gou\"ezel \cite{GouezelLLT} proved that for finitely supported, aperiodic and symmetric random walks on \emph{non-elementary hyperbolic groups}, the local limit theorem has always the following form:

 where, again, $C$ is a positive constant and $R$ the inverse of the spectral radius of the random walk.
 Notice that $R>1$ since non-elementary hyperbolic groups are non-amenable, see \cite{Kesten}.

 On \emph{relatively hyperbolic groups}, the first author proved in \cite{DussauleLLT2} that the local limit theorem (\ref{eq:LLT_hyperbolic}) still holds provided the random walk is \emph{spectrally non degenerate}.
-This will be precisely defined in Definition~\ref{defspectrallydegenerate} below, see also \cite[Definition~2.3]{DGstability}; roughly speaking, the random walk is \emph{spectrally degenerate along a parabolic subgroup $\mathcal H$} if it gives enough weight to $\mathcal H$ ; when it is not spectrally along all the parabolic subgroup in $\Omega$, its is called \emph{spectrally non-degenerate}.
+This will be precisely defined in Definition~\ref{defspectrallydegenerate} below, see also \cite[Definition~2.3]{DGstability}.
+Roughly speaking, the random walk is \emph{spectrally degenerate along a parabolic subgroup $\mathcal H$} if it gives enough weight to $\mathcal H$.
+When it is spectrally non degenerate along all the parabolic subgroups in $\Omega$, its is called \emph{spectrally non degenerate}.
 The spirit of the result in \cite{DussauleLLT2} is that a spectrally non degenerate random walk mainly sees the underlying hyperbolic structure of the group.